replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 #### Resolve strict preflight checks

-When one or more strict preflight checks are present, the application deployment is blocked until these strict checks are ran.
-Strict preflight checks must not contain failures and will block the release from being deployed until the failure is resolved.
-A vendor may specify strict preflight checks to help enforce that specific requirements are  met before the application can be deployed.
+When one or more strict preflight checks are present, the application deployment is blocked until these strict checks are run.
+Strict preflight checks must not contain failures and block the release from being deployed until the failures are resolved.
+Strict preflight checks help enforce that vendor-specific requirements are  met before the application can be deployed.

+### Resolve role-based access control checks

-When installing with [minimal role-based access control (RBAC)](../reference/custom-resource-application#requireminimalrbacprivileges), the app manager recognizes if the preflight checks have failed due to insufficient privilege.
-When this occurs, a `kubectl preflight` command will be displayed that can be ran manually in the cluster to run the preflight checks.
-When the command is ran and completes, the  results are automatically uploaded to the app manager.
+When the installation uses [minimal role-based access control (RBAC)](../reference/custom-resource-application#requireminimalrbacprivileges), the app manager recognizes if the preflight checks failed due to insufficient privileges.
+When this occurs, a `kubectl preflight` command is displayed that you must run manually in the cluster to run the preflight checks.
+When the command runs and completes, the results are automatically uploaded to the app manager.

-An example of the format for this command is below:
+**Example:**

 ```bash
 curl https://krew.sh/preflight | bash
 kubectl preflight secret/<namespace>/kotsadm-<appslug>-preflight